israa-jamal/Simple-iOS-Apps/README.md

 # Simple-iOS-Apps
-These are simple apps I created to apply multiple concepts
+These are simple apps I made to apply multiple concepts